16 Advantages and Disadvantages of Ethernet | With Its Characteristics

 - As it is robust to the noise, the quality of the data transfer does not degrade.
 The data transfer quality is good.

-- With Gigabit network, use can transfer data with the speed of 1-100Gbps.
+- With a Gigabit network, users can transfer data with the speed of 1-100Gbps.

 Disadvantages of Ethernet: